 Admission tot he trail is free.

-Get out early on hot days — shade is best in the morning.
+Get out early on hot days for this Things To Do in Jupiter adventure — cool shade is best in the morning.

 Read Bonnie Gross’ story fascinating story on places to visit in Palm Beach.